Winning Lottery Ticket Worth $17k Sold at Central New York Price Chopper

 Lotto winners can protect their privacy in the Empire State

-If you don't want family, friends, and total strangers to come out of the woodwork with outstretched hands, then there's several steps you can take to protect your peace of mind.
+If you don't want family, friends, and total strangers to come out of the woodwork with outstretched hands, then there's several steps you can take to keep the news of your winnings out of the headlines.

 The first rule is to tell no one that you won.
-Even your parents, sibling, best friend or spouse.
-While you may want to celebrate and shout it from the rooftops that you're a millionaire, you should wait until the money is safely in your possession.
+Even your parents, siblings, best friend or spouse.
+While you may want to celebrate and shout it from the rooftops that you've won a handsome chunk of change, you should wait until the money is safely in your possession.

 It's also encouraged you should consider making copies of that winning ticket and also sign it to prove it's yours.
-You should also consider securing the original in a trusted place.
+You should also consider securing the original in a trusted place until you're ready to bring it to NY Lotto.
 Taking these steps can help ensure no one swoops in and claims it was theirs all along.

 When it comes to protecting your identity, experts advise you get yourself a P.O. box and an alternate cell phone number, so when you have to fork over that information, it could help redirect those unwanted communications away from you.